Sprint Duration Calculator

 Plan for Review and Retrospective

 Allocate time at the end of each sprint for a Sprint Review and Sprint Retrospective.
-These events are crucial for inspection, adaptation, and continuous improvement.
+The Insights panel estimates approximately 1.5 ceremony days per sprint — factor this into capacity planning.

 Planning Agile Development with the Sprint Duration Calculator